-I believe that while it is essential to avoid certain known toxic chemicals and to scrutinize products with mystery labels and irritant chemicals, it is equally necessary to address the lurking pseudo-science in cosmetics.
-Again, this is relevant both in the standard and organic skin care industry.
+I believe that while it is essential to avoid certain known toxic chemicals and irritants, it is equally necessary to address the lurking pseudo-science in cosmetics.
+This is relevant both in the standard, and organic skin care industry.

 This brings attention to some questionable assumptions, such as ‘cellular respiration’ and the aggressively marketed benefits of oxygen facials.
 Yes, while there is some evidence suggesting the top most layer of the skin, or the epidermis (to a depth of 0.25–0.40 mm) might be exposed to atmospheric oxygen via diffusion, this function is not relying on absorption through pores.

-While it is difficult to generalize a single consensus on whether or not should you switch to an all-organic skin care, an ideal approach would be to develop a balance between your skin’s needs and use it to adopt a beauty regime that works best for you on an individual basis.
-Follow what works best for you.
-There’s so much to debate on this front and different directions to take this discussion to, so hopefully we can touch on this topic again in greater depths, as I am aware of your interests in this subject.
+While it is difficult to generalize a single consensus on whether or not should you switch to an all-organic skin care, an ideal approach would be to develop a balance between your skin’s needs and use it to adopt a beauty regime that works best for you.
+Choose products based on what they do, not what they are.

 - Del Rosso JQ, Levin J. The clinical relevance of maintaining the functional integrity of the stratum corneum in both healthy and disease-affected skin.
 J Clin Aesthet Dermatol.
 2011;4(9):22–42.